chili-chips-ba/openeye-CamSI/README.md

-# openEye-CamSI - Phase1
+# openEye-CamSI (Phase1)
 ## *Project Objectives - Functional content*
-This development is about delivering a truly open-source, therefore accessible and trustworthy, image and video pipeline for three representative hi-rez imaging sensors:
+The goals of this development activity are to deliver a truly open-source, therefore accessible and trustworthy, video pipeline for three popular hi-rez imaging sensors:
- - <b>2-lane RPiV2.1</b>, based on Sony IMX219, in <b>1280x720P@60Hz</b> RGB888 mode
+ - `2-lane RPiV2.1`, based on Sony IMX219, in `1280x720P@60Hz` RGB888 mode (aka `HD`)
- - <b>4-lane OneInchEye</b>, based on Sony IMX283, in <b>1920x1080P@30Hz</b> RGB888 mode
+ - `4-lane OneInchEye`, based on Sony IMX283, in `1920x1080P@30Hz` RGB888 mode (aka `FHD`)
- - <b>2-lane OV2740</b>, in a TBD "Webcam" setup
+ - `2-lane OV2740`, in a TBD "Webcam" setup for Lukas Henkel's [openLaptop](https://resources.altium.com/p/open-source-laptop-part-one) project

-The goal is to do it with mature and affordable <b>Artix7 FPGAs</b>, using their <b>IBUFDS, IDELAY, ISERDES</b> primitives for the camera front-end.
-These primitives are available in all IOBs, hence ubiquitous and easy to work with, while at the same time already supported by open-source implementation tools for Xilinx Series7.
-It is worth stressing here that we don't intend to use any of the 3rd party DPHY front-end silicon devices specified in <a href="https://github.com/chili-chips-ba/openeye-CamSI/blob/main/0.doc/Xilinx/MIPI/xapp894-d-phy-solutions.pdf">XAPP894</a>.
-Moreover, we shall not use even the passive signal conditioning networks that the XAPP894 is recommending.
-Instead, our objective is to achieve robust <i>Signal Integrity</i> (SI) and reliable hi-rez camera operation by pulling in only resources available in this entry-level family.
+The intent is to do it with mature and affordable <b>Artix7 FPGA</b>, by using its <b>IBUFDS, IDELAY, ISERDES</b> primitives for the camera front-end.
+These primitives are available in all IOBs, hence ubiquitous and relatively easy to work with, and already supported by open-source PNR tool for Xilinx Series7.
+This also leaves the path open for future reduction of total solution cost by migrating to [Spartan7](https://www.xilinx.com/video/fpga/spartan-7-technical-overview.html?_ga=2.252819658.271111311.1715447274-1421952438.1715447272), which does not have the GTP transceivers (aka "true SerDes").

+To be clear -- We don't plan on using any of the 3rd party D-PHY front-end silicon devices specified in [XAPP894](https://github.com/chili-chips-ba/openeye-CamSI/blob/main/0.doc/Xilinx/MIPI/xapp894-d-phy-solutions.pdf).
+Moreover, we won't even use the passive signal conditioning networks that Xilinx has recommended.
+Instead, our objective is to achieve robust Signal Integrity (SI) and smooth video flow for both HD and FHD quality level by pulling in **only on-chip resources**.

+That brings about multiple challenges.
+Compared to StereoNinja's original work, which was done with LatticeSemi ECP5 FPGA, our target device does not have built-in support for D-PHY receiver (*no wonder why Artix7 costs less*).
+We are also doing it without expending much storage, all within meager BRAM allocation.
+In other words, no PSRAM, no SDRAM, no DDR or similar external chips are called to rescue to support our smooth HD/FHD video flow.
+That's a major upgrade to StereoNinja which  available in this entry-level family.

 >><b>This makes our solution simpler and more affordable, hence uniquely appealing to the makers <i>"on the budget"</i>!</b>.
 <img src="https://github.com/chili-chips-ba/openeye/assets/67533663/07cb0f47-c9c7-483e-a028-0066342f5023" width="250">